-Dublin To Host Next BAP Auditor Training Course
+Dublin, Ireland To Host Next BAP Auditor Training Course In October

 The Global Aquaculture Alliance’s (GAA) Best Aquaculture Practices (BAP) division invites new auditor candidates and returning auditors requiring refresher training to attend a BAP auditor training course in Dublin, Ireland, from Oct.
 1 to 7, 2017.

 The course will take place at Croke Park in conjunction with GAA’s GOAL 2017 conference.
 The course is also open to industry observers, including government officials, producers and other industry stakeholders who wish to learn more about the BAP certification standards and the auditing process.